To the Peace Memorial Park

 The Allies knew all this through the decrypted military and Foreign Ministry traffic.
 But it was kept secret for about 50 years, to protect the cryptanalysis secrets.

 The Hiroshima and Nagasaki bombs were awful, and racism certainly made them much more acceptable to the Allies.
-But one overnight incendiary bombing raid on Tōkyō had killed almost as many people, with a higher percentage of civilian deaths, and destroyed a significantly larger area than both nuclear bombs combined.
+But one overnight incendiary bombing raid on Tōkyō on 9-10 March 1945 killed almost as many people, with a higher percentage of civilian deaths, and destroyed a significantly larger area than both nuclear bombs combined.
 And, the Allies' planned invasion would have devastated the entire nation and people of Japan.

 The main building is a museum and conference center.

 Japan was terrified that the Emperor would be tried for war crimes.
 The German leadership, at least those who hadn't committed suicide or fled to South America, had already been arrested and were scheduled to be tried.

 The identify and existence of the nation of Japan was embodied in the Emperor.
 He was the direct descendant of the sun goddess Amaterasu and her brother the storm god Susano-o.
 They had created the universe.

 Amaterasu had given the Sacred Mirror, the Sacred Jewel, and the Sacred Sword, Japan's Imperial Regalia, to her grandson Ninigi.
 He then gave them to his great-grandson, Jimmu, who became the first Emperor of Japan.